Will precepting fulfill continuing education credits?

 - Family, Adult Gerontology, and Pediatric students: ARNP, MD, DO, or PA

-- Psychiatric Mental Health students: ARNP, MSW, or MD
+- Psychiatric Mental Health students: ARNP or MD

 - Community Health: please contact us!